Alfred Brown - Our timeline celebrating 100 years - 1915 · 2015

 24 new Sulzer G6200 looms were bought in 1993 and a few years later the mill complex was expanded to create capacity for a new Benninger warping machine and a new warehouse.

-In the early 1990s David and Peter retired from the company and Joanne, Alfred's youngest daughter joined the company on the sales side.
-During this time Alfred Brown's family became the sole owners of the business.
+In the early 1990's David and Peter retired from the company.
+David Lambert and Joanne, Alfred's youngest daughter joined the company on the sales side.
+During this time Alfred Brown's family became the sole owner of the business.

 2000sNew Millenium & the next generation